Oluwadamilola-Ajumobi/analyst-babe/README.md

 - 👋 Hi, I’m Oluwadamilola Felicia
-- 👀 I’m interested in Data Science, Data Analysis, Machine Learning.
+- 👀 I’m interested in Data Science, Data Analysis, Machine Learning, Product Management.
-- 🌱 I’m currently learning pandas and numpy
+- 🌱 I’m currently learning how to use data to make the world a better place.
-- 💞️ I’m looking to collaborate on Data science projects to build more skills, Internships as well
+- 💞️ I’m looking to collaborate on Data science projects to enhance my skills
 - 📫 How to reach me - ajumobioluwadamilola2@gmail.com

 <!---